-If you are in a true emergency, your choices are very limited.
+If you are in a true emergency, your choices are very limited (at an urgent care or emergency room.
 But, realize that "the medical system" is geared up...for

 many reasons...to move forward on any issue urgently.
-You must first decide if the situation you are in is an emergency or not.
-Just ask the question at any
+You must first decide if the situation you are in is an emergency or not so that you know whether to call 911, etc. If in doubt, communicate quickly with trusted family or friends.
+FAILURE to communicate is a crucial obstacle!!!

 FIRST, HELP YOURSELF: